fahadaz/snowflake_kaggle_titanic_challenge_distributed/README.md

 Your score is the percentage of passengers you correctly predict.
 This is known as accuracy.

 ## Get Started
-Register for a free Snowflake Trial Account:
+Register for a free Snowflake Trial Account: (SPCS related Notebook cells do not work in Trial Accounts)
 - [Free Snowflake Trial Account](https://signup.snowflake.com/)

 > [!IMPORTANT]